StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Restore an Elasticsearch snapshot

 {% hint style="danger" %}
-**When a snapshot is restored, existing indices won't be overwritten, and the operation will fail.
-You have to delete the indices before restoring a snapshot.
-Be careful, this will delete all data in the indices, and the indices will be recreated with the data from the snapshot.**
+**You must delete the target indices before restoring a snapshot.
+This will delete all existing data in those indices.
+The indices will then be recreated with the data from the snapshot.
+This step is necessary because existing indices cannot be overwritten during restoration, causing the operation to fail.**

 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices).
 {% endhint %}